In-Situ Tweedie Discrete Diffusion Models: Methodology

 \section{Methodology}

-The goal of this work is to develop an \textbf{Authentic Discrete Diffusion} (\textbf{ADD}) framework that retains the essential characteristics of diffusion models while operating directly in one-hot space.
-Unlike prior pseudo-discrete approaches that rely on masked-token recovery or diffusion in embedding space, ADD defines both forward and reverse processes directly on categorical one-hot vectors.
-At every step, predictions are projected back to the one-hot domain, ensuring categorical consistency and enabling stable discrete-space diffusion.
+The goal of this work is to develop an \textbf{Tweedie Discrete Diffusion} (\textbf{TDD}) framework that retains the essential characteristics of diffusion models while operating directly in one-hot space.
+Unlike prior masked-discrete approaches that rely on masked-token recovery or diffusion in embedding space, TDD defines both forward and reverse processes directly on categorical one-hot vectors.

 The framework integrates three coordinated components: (i) a forward process that perturbs one-hot labels with Gaussian noise, (ii) a reverse process that iteratively refines predictions during inference, and (iii) a timestep-conditioned cross-entropy objective that supervises training.
 Conditioning signals (e.g., image features or other modalities) provide semantic guidance but do not replace the discrete generative process.
 An overview of the pipeline is shown in Fig.~\ref{fig:overview}.